nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 3.2.3 Parts

-Some publications are divided in parts, each containing a number of chapters.
+Some publications are divided into parts, each containing a number of chapters.
 If possible, each part and its chapters should be contained in a single content file.
 The part heading will be the `<h1>` and the chapter headings `<h2>`.
 Semantic attributes, `role` and `epub:type`, must be given to the `<section>` elements of both part and chapters.

 In the case of very large publications, where the size of the content files containing the parts and their chapters start to inhibit the performance of reading systems, chapters must be given their own content files.
 The part heading and any associated contents must then be placed in a separate content file and the `<section>` element associated with the part heading must be closed at the end of that file.
 Each chapter of the part must then have its own content file.
 Note that chapter headings must still be `<h2>`, even though they are the first heading of the content file.
 Semantic attributes are given to both parts and chapters as usual.